h-fuzzy-logic/blog/_drafts/2020-7-2-nlp-nsf-awards.md

 <ul>
 	<li> Understand the source of the text and how it was collected.</li>
 	<li> Spend time just looking at the raw data before loading it into your tools.</li>
-	<li> Be mindful that most text has punctuation and undesirable characters such as brackets, commas, parenthesis that need to be removed before anaylsis. </li>
+	<li> Be mindful that most text has punctuation and undesirable characters such as brackets, commas, parenthesis that need to be removed before analysis. </li>
 </ul>

 <h1 class="h4">NLP techniques used</h1>
 Common words, bigrams (phrases with two words), and trigrams (phrases with three words) are uncovered by splitting the abstract title and abstract text into words (tokenizing) and counting the occurrences.
 Additionally, topics are uncovered using Latent Semantic Analysis (LSA).
-This analysis uses the <a href="https://www.nltk.org/" target="_blank">Natural Language Toolkit</a> for ngram processing, <a href="https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html" target="_blank">scikit-learn's TruncatedSVD transformer</a> to uncover topics, and the full code is available in this <a href="{{ page.codeexamples }}" target="_blank"> Jupyter notebook</a>.
+This analysis uses the <a href="https://www.nltk.org/" target="_blank">Natural Language Toolkit</a> for nGram processing, <a href="https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html" target="_blank">scikit-learn's TruncatedSVD transformer</a> to uncover concepts and topics, and the full code is available in this <a href="{{ page.codeexamples }}" target="_blank"> Jupyter notebook</a>.
 The notebook contains more details about decisions made during the analysis.
-The conclusion of this blog post has additional resources to explain these techniques.
+The conclusion of this blog post has additional resources to explain the techniques used.

 <h1 class="h4">Description of analysis</h1>
 I decided to deep dive into the Directorate Direct For Computer & Information Science & Engineering since my background is in computer science.
 The mean Award Amount was calculated and the awards were divided into two groups by Award Amount: above average and below average.
 For the two groups, the top twenty-five individual words, bigrams, and trigrams were determined for the Award Title and Award Abstract.
 Additionally, the top 5 topics were uncovered for each group.